Business Networking in Dorset

 Meetdraw Informal networking group for Dorset-based creative types involved in digital publishing.
 According to their website that includes developers, designers, marketeers, SEO writers, journalists, entrepreneurs, students, PR experts and copywriters.

-4Networking This national networking organisation has groups in Bournemouth, Poole and Ferndown.
+4Networking This national networking organisation appears to currently have groups in Bournemouth and Dorchester.
 For more information visit their website.

 Network Dorset This is an independent referral networking group that meets weekly in Dorchester.
 As with other referral groups, it’s limited to one person per business category.
 Click here for more information.